Go Back

 "A slow-moving storm at the level in the atmosphere where jets cruise at will crawl across the Northwest states through midweek," Duffus said.
 "This storm will lead to periods of gusty winds, paired with low relative humidity, which will boost the risk of multiple and fast-moving wildfires from the Great Basin to parts of the Northwest through at least the first half of the week."

 A fire that erupted on Arizona's Grand Canyon north rim around July 4 continues to burn.
-The fire has burned well over 110,000 acres, and crews continue to struggle with containment this weekend.
+The fire has burned well over 123,000 acres, and crews continued to struggle with containment this past weekend, but had gained some control (13% containment) in recent days.

 Given the upcoming weather pattern in the days ahead, the number of fires and acres burned will likely increase substantially over the interior western U.S.